2000 Dime Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 The Reverse of the 2000 Dime

-The reverse displays a central torch symbolizing liberty.
-To its left sits an olive branch representing peace, while an oak branch on the right signifies strength and independence.
+The reverse centers on a lit torch symbolizing liberty.
+An olive branch to its left represents peace, while an oak branch on the right stands for strength and independence — all three elements working together as a unified symbolic statement.

-The phrase “E PLURIBUS UNUM” is split into four segments positioned between the torch and branches.
-Along the upper edge, “UNITED STATES OF AMERICA” forms an arc.
-Below the torch, “ONE DIME” indicates the coin’s value.
+“E PLURIBUS UNUM” (Latin for “out of many, one”) is split across four segments between the torch and branches.
+“UNITED STATES OF AMERICA” arcs along the upper edge, and “ONE DIME” appears below the torch base.

 Other Features of the 2000 Dime

-The 2000 dime has a diameter of 17.90 mm and displays a reeded edge.
-Regular strikes and clad proof versions weigh 2.27 grams, composed of outer layers with 75% copper and 25% nickel bonded to a pure copper center.
+The 2000 dime measures 17.90 mm in diameter with a reeded edge and a thickness of approximately 1.52 mm.
+Business strikes and clad proof versions weigh 2.27 grams, with outer layers of 75% copper and 25% nickel bonded to a pure copper core.

 Also Read: Top 100 Rarest Dimes Worth Money (Most Expensive)